6 Data modules #

 Files that can be directly included in the image description and will be

-copied into the image’s file system by KIWI
+copied into the image’s file system by KIWI during the build process.

-Overlay files are stored under data/overlayfiles
+Overlay files are stored under data/overlayfiles.

 6.1 Image definition modules #

-Any directory under data
+Any directory under data that is not scripts or overlayfiles

 is considered an image definition data module and may be included in the

-main image definition using the _include
+main image definition using the _include statement.

 Inheritance rules apply similarly to the image definition tree, but

-supports sub-versions of data modules.
+additionally, keg supports sub-versions of data modules.
 This can be used for

 instance to create slightly different versions of modules for use with